-As a rule, the opinions of the Advisory Committee shall be made public at the same time as the conclusions and recommendations of the Committee of Ministers together with any comments the Contracting Party may have submitted in respect of the opinion delivered by the Advisory Committee.
+As a rule, the opinions of the Advisory Committee shall be made public at the same time as the Resolutions and Recommendations of the Committee of Ministers, together with any Comments the Contracting Party may have submitted in respect of the Opinion delivered by the Advisory Committee.

-However, States may make the opinions of the Advisory Committee and the comments of the States concerned public at an earlier date, thereby helping to ensure transparency in the monitoring process.
-It is therefore a very promising development that, during the first cycle of monitoring, a majority of States agreed to early publication of the Opinions of the Advisory Committee and the State comments.
+However, States may make the Opinions of the Advisory Committee and the Comments of the States concerned public at an earlier date, thereby helping to ensure transparency in the monitoring process.
+It is therefore a very promising development that, during the first cycle of monitoring, a majority of States agreed to the early publication of the Opinions of the Advisory Committee and the State Comments.
 It is hoped that this practice will be maintained and strengthened during the second and future monitoring cycles.
+Since October 2006, four Opinions have been made public of which three were early publications at the country's initiatives: Armenia (early publication), Ireland (early publication) Norway (early publication) and the Russian Federation.